Awfa12/TeamHub/docs/progress.md

 - **MessageUpdated event**: Broadcasts edits to all channel viewers
 - **"(edited)" indicator**: Shows when message was modified
 - **Real-time sync**: Edits appear instantly across all browsers

+### ✅ Message Deletion Implementation

+- **Owner-only deletion**: Delete button only appears for your own messages
+- **Custom confirmation modal**: Beautiful Alpine.js modal with backdrop blur
+- **Soft delete**: Messages kept in DB but marked as deleted
+- **"This message was deleted" placeholder**: Gray italic text with icon
+- **MessageDeleted event**: Broadcasts deletion to all viewers
+- **Real-time sync**: Deletion appears instantly across all browsers

 ---